 The many different search engines are tools at your disposal to find the best prices, times, and destinations for your future travels.

-6. Travel Hack: Fly for Free Using Miles and Points
+6. Fly for Free Using Miles and Points

 One of the best ways to fly for cheap or free is using miles and points to purchase tickets.
-Travel hacking has allowed so many people to use travel rewards credit cards to accumulate tons of miles and points.
-Then they use their miles and points to fly for free.
+Collecting miles and points has allowed so many people to use their miles and points to fly for free.

 One of the most incredible travel credit cards is the Chase Sapphire Preferred.
 It has a welcome bonus of 80,000 points which will give you $1000 in free travel.
 That is so good it is hard to turn down if you like traveling.
 Many other cards have similar offers, like the Capital One Venture X card with its 75,000-mile bonus.
 That will give you $750 of free travel.